applebuddy/TOEIC-Speaking-Study/README.md

 ## Q6

+What do you normally buy at convenience stores?

+- I buy various items ranging from snacks to daily necessities that I forget to bring from home or unexpectedly need. sucj as socks.
+- I usually buy snacks such as sweets and beverages at a convenience stores. sometimes, i can buy that at a resonable prices there.

 Do you think there should be a new library in your town? why or why not?

 - No I don't think we need to have another library in our town. there's a library with nice facitlities in my town. and it's just a block away to go there.